 I do have a life besides.
-It includes a lot of travel, especially long road trips in rented SUVs; wine and food (growing, cooking and eating it); art and photography; a lifelong love affair with music, from dead sopranos to cacophonous jazz to the weirder shores of Americana; Coach Taylor, Daenerys Targaryen, Lucas Hood, Rust Cohle, and Olivia Pope; family and friends on both sides of the Atlantic (as well as a good deal further south and east); my beloved partner Yoke-Sum; and my loopy brioche-and-Basque-cheese-eating standard poodle Luci.
+Before COVID-19 it included a lot of travel, especially long road trips in rented SUVs; wine and food (growing, cooking and eating it); art and photography; a lifelong love affair with music, ranging from dead operatic sopranos to cacophonous jazz to the further shores of Americana; and family and friends on both sides of the Atlantic, as well as a good deal further south and east.

 I live in Calgary with my beloved partner Yoke-Sum and our standard poodles.
 Our brioche-and-Basque-cheese-loving Luci was named for Lucinda Williams but she should probably have been called Dolly.
 A very regal girl.

 Luci passed away on March 17, 2020 at the age of 13 years, the first blow in a year that kept them coming.
 We swore we would never get another dog, but COVID hit and the house just felt so empty.
 Alice, our rambunctious big-boned girl from Southern Alberta, has helped us through the pandemic.
 She was named for Alice Coltrane and Alice B. Toklas, but really she’s a down-home burger and fries Canoodle.